Pago Pago, American Samoa: 21st century

 Since 2000, American Samoa Department of Education through its school athletic program is the host of the East & West High School All-Star Football Game.
 It has been held at the field in Gagamoe in Pago Pago.

-Pago Pago hosted the 10th annual Festival of Pacific Arts from July 20 through August 2, 2008.
+In 2008, the tenth Festival of Pacific Arts was held in Pago Pago, drawing 2,500 participants from 27 countries.
+Also in 2008, Asuega Fa’amamata, one of the few female chiefs in the territory, was elected by Pago Pago as its new senator, becoming the sole female legislator in the American Samoa Fono.

 In 2010, Tri Marine Group, the world's largest supplier of fish, purchased the plant assets of Samoa Packing and committed $34 million for a state-of-the-art tuna packing facility.

 Mike Pence was the third sitting U.S. vice president to visit American Samoa when he made a stopover in Pago Pago in April 2017.
 He addressed 200 soldiers here during his refueling stop.
 U.S. Secretary of State Rex Tillerson visited town on June 3, 2017.

 In August 2017, the Fono building in Fagatogo was demolished.

 In 2018, four months of repair took place at the ASG-owned Ronald Reagan Shipyard in Satala.

 A North Korean cargo ship seized by the United States arrived in Pago Pago for inspections in 2019.